Pry Financials raises $4.2M to make startup accounting more approachable – TechCrunch

 Launched in March, Pry now has more than 200 customers and claims it has grown 35% month-over-month since YC’s Demo Day.
 It was founded by Alex Sailer, Tiffany Wong, Hayden Jensen and Andy Su.

 Before starting Pry, Su was co-founder of InDinero, another YC alum that started as a “Mint for small businesses” before pivoting to a full-service accounting company.
-InDinero launched while he was still a student at U.C.
-Berkeley and Su eventually became responsible for its financial planning.
+InDinero launched while he was still a student at UC Berkeley, and Su eventually became responsible for its financial planning.

 He told TechCrunch that most startups can’t afford accounting software like Workday Adaptive Planning.
 Instead, they sometimes work with outsourced CFO services, but mostly rely on spreadsheets for everything: three-way forecasts, predicting runway, hiring and contractor budgets and investor updates.